zydou/arti/crates/tor-guardmgr/README.md

 ## References

-Guard nodes were first proposes (as "helper nodes") in "Defending Anonymous Communications Against Passive Logging Attacks" by Matthew Wright, Micah Adler, Brian N. Levine, and Clay Shields in the Proceedings of the 2003 IEEE Symposium on Security and
+Guard nodes were first proposed (as "helper nodes") in "Defending Anonymous Communications Against Passive Logging Attacks" by Matthew Wright, Micah Adler, Brian N. Levine, and Clay Shields in the Proceedings of the 2003 IEEE Symposium on Security and